Best Omega-3 Fish Oil Supplements in 2026: Purity-Tested Picks for Inflammation and Brain Health

 2. Thorne Super EPA — Best for High EPA Needs

-The formula emphasizes EPA, delivering a higher EPA-to-DHA ratio than most fish oils.
-This makes it particularly suitable for people focused on inflammatory conditions, mood support, or cardiovascular health—areas where EPA's effects are most pronounced.
-The concentrated formula means you're getting therapeutic amounts without excessive pill burden.
+The formula emphasizes EPA, delivering 425mg EPA and 270mg DHA per gelcap.
+This higher EPA-to-DHA ratio makes it particularly well-suited for people focused on inflammatory conditions, mood support, or cardiovascular health.
+The concentrated formula means therapeutic amounts without excessive pill burden.
+Thorne uses molecular distillation to remove contaminants and includes vitamin E to prevent oxidation.

 Buy Now On Amazon